Pinchas Zukerman Leads a Puzzling Program

 Unfortunately, the Adagio represented Bruckner at his stereotypical worst: heavy, plodding, directionless, and much too long.
 Far from adding symphonic gravitas, the orchestration obliterated whatever fine textural nuance might have existed in the movement’s original chamber form.
 Only occasionally did Zukerman manage to bring inner voices to the surface, and each repetition of the main theme (and there were many) was exactly that—a repetition—and nothing more.
 After what felt like an endless purgatory of G-flat major chords, the piece ended and I was almost thankful.

-At this point in the program, Mozart’s Violin Concerto No. 3 supplied a refreshing jolt of energy.
+At this point in the evening, Mozart’s Violin Concerto No. 3 supplied a refreshing jolt of energy.
 The violins opened the first movement with appropriately buoyant accents on the downbeats, setting up a strong rhythmic drive that Zukerman continued throughout his solo.
 What thorny passagework there was he breezed through with effortless dexterity, though I wish he had taken more time to enjoy the cadences and find the humor in certain acrobatic figures.
 The third movement’s G minor Andante section was the most memorable moment of the evening.
 As the sunny rondo theme suddenly came to a standstill, creeping orchestral pizzicati provided an alluring canvas for Zukerman’s haunting statement of the extravagantly trilled melody.
 Alas, it was a singular moment.
 The concerto’s otherwise restrained and unimaginative harmonies place it squarely among Mozart’s immature works, despite the program notes’ insistence to the contrary.
 A brief foray into the parallel minor was as far afield as the music would wander.
 Of course, the performers cannot be faulted for whatever the nineteen-year-old Mozart had yet to learn.
 On the other hand, surely the violinist-conductor whose repertoire capitalizes so little on his formidable abilities does his audience a disservice.

 The latter half of Haydn’s Symphony No. 49 perfectly embodied the evening’s highs and lows.
 Zukerman’s labored approach to the third movement minuet resembled the soundtrack to an especially stifling funeral reception (the F minor tonality is no excuse; I commend you to Ádám Fischer’s recording with the Austro-Hungarian Haydn Orchestra for a properly lively rendition).
 On the other hand, the finale brimmed with excitement and emotional intensity.
 Zukerman coaxed out every distinct voice, including the subtle dialogue between the violins and lower strings, and at the same time created the cumulative effect of a relentless murmur.
 I felt a small thrill every time the first violins lingered on the E natural in the main theme against the lower strings’ A-flat, the tensest possible expression of the harmonic minor.
 Here at last was music-making with a purpose—high drama that knew exactly where it was going.
 If only the rest of the program had followed along.